-Recipients should develop long-term training and exercise priorities that examine, validate and/or address capability targets identified through their annual THIRA and or capability gaps identified through their annual SPR.
 Recipients should also review and consider areas for improvement identified from real-world events and exercises, and national areas for improvement identified in the most recent National Preparedness Report when developing exercise priorities.
-Develop a multi-year Training and Exercise Plan (TEP) and/or participate in the state multi-year Training and Exercise Plan Workshop (TEPW).
+Develop a multi-year IPP and/or participate in the state IPPWs.

-The State conducts an annual TEP workshop, to find out further details of the next scheduled workshop, please contact the AZDEMA Exercise Branch Manager at 602-464-6514 or Exercises@AZDEMA.gov.
+The state conducts an annual IPP workshop, to find out further details of the next scheduled workshop, please contact the AZDEMA Exercise Branch Manager at 602-464-6514 or Exercises@azdema.gov.